csu-cs/csci-315/docs/lectures/02-unix-compilation.md

 - You can see the inode number for a file by using `ls -i`.

-- If the last link to a file is deleted, the inode and the referenced data and are marked as free (soft delete).
+- If the last link to a file is deleted, the inode and referenced data are marked as free (soft delete).

 - This allows deletion when there are multiple hard links to the same file to be managed correctly.